IvanLudvig/livecounting-stats/README.md

 The json files need to be uploaded to /res and /res/lastChatFile.txt needs to be updated manually.
 The program outputs the stats in wiki tables for reddit, which are in txt files in /output.
 The code is in /src/ivanludvig/livecounting.
 ### Releases
-In the /releases you can find a zip and a jar file.
+In /releases you can find a zip and a jar file.
 If you have JRE installed, download the jar file.
 Place it in a directory that has the /res folder with the json files and also the /output folder.
 Alternatively, you can download the whole project and place the file in the root (of the project).
 If you don't have JRE installed, download the zip archive and unzip it into the described location.
 Then, run the exe file.
 Note: don't run all stats at once.

 ## Code